• Skip to main content

 Catch a show or grab dinner in the Entertainment District

-When you finish admiring the local graffiti or shopping on Queen Street West, walk a few blocks south to search for food and drinks in the Entertainment District.
+Finished admiring the local graffiti or shopping on Queen Street West?
+Walk a few blocks south to search for food and drinks in the Entertainment District.

 Entertainment District King Street East

-The Entertainment District of Toronto is mostly found along King Street, just east of Graffiti Alley and south of the downtown area.
-It’s hard to miss, thanks to the bright displays and neon signs outside of the various theatres and performing venues.
+The Entertainment District of Toronto is found along King Street, east of Graffiti Alley and south of the downtown area.
+It’s hard to miss.
+You’ll spot bright displays and neon signs outside of its theatres & performing venues.

-To go along with the entertainment, this area includes a wide range of dining options including some of the finest establishments in Toronto.
+To go along with the entertainment, this area includes a wide range of dining options.
+The selection includes some of the finest establishments in Toronto.

 Finish off your tour of Toronto in one day with entertainment.
 Walk King Street looking for a place to eat or drink.
 You could also enjoy a play, musical, or concert.
 Of course, you may need to book tickets ahead of time.

-Where to stay: The best hotels for 24 hours in Toronto
+Where to stay with 24 hours in Toronto

 As Canada’s biggest city, choosing where to stay in Toronto can sometimes be tough.
 For most travellers with a quick layover in Toronto, however, the answer is quite simple.